WoodwellRisk/CRisk/surge/README.md

 ``` conda create -n roms_env -f env_surge.yml ```
 2. Install the modules for `crisk_surge`:
 ``` pip install -e . ```
 The `-e` flag means that the modules are editable.
-The functions are found in `src/crisk_surge`.
+The functions are found in `src/crisk_surge` and be imported into Python using `import crisk_surge`, or by importing modules directory e.g. `from crisk_surge import validation postprocessing forcing`
 3. To generate ROMs grids, the PyROMS library is used, which requires a separate installation.
 It is best to clone the PyROMS repository and install it using `pip`.
 See here for instructions.
 Sometimes PyROMS will have trouble finding <library> on the system.
 In this case, go into `pyroms/pyroms/src/...` and change line X to reflect its path on your system.
 This is probably somewhere like `usr/lib`.

 ## How to use